shhnjk/Safe-Blob-URL/README.md

 No, because cross-origin Blob URLs are treated as a cross-origin URL, it's similar to embedding any other cross-origin pages (which have their own CSP settings).

-### Is there a way to block cross-origin Blob URLs in iframes.
+### Is there a way to block cross-origin Blob URLs in iframes?

 If there are sites which deploys CSP such as `frame-src 'self' blob:;` and wish to block cross-origin Blob URLs, we could add a keyword like `'deny-unique-blob'` for `frame-src` to specifically block cross-origin Blob URLs.

+### Who is allowed to fetch or navigate to a cross-origin Blob URL?

+Only pages which are same-origin with the cross-origin Blob URL creator can fetch or navigate to the cross-origin Blob URL.